 The vice president for student life or a designee will review the grievance and at their discretion may allow a student who accepts responsibility for the alleged behavior to request a disciplinary administrative hearing.
-All other grievances will be resolved through informal resolution between parties or a Judicial Board hearing.
-Should the grievance be reviewed by the Judicial Board, the board will determine whether the respondent is responsible or not responsible for each alleged violation.
-If the respondent is found responsible, the board will determine the sanctions to be issued.
-Sanctions can range from a written warning to dismissal.
+All other grievances will be resolved through informal resolution between parties or a formal resolution through a Judicial Board hearing.